shephertz/App42-Android-Push-Sample/README.md

 B. Replace your 'user-id' by which you want to register your application for PushNotification (It must be unique for each user.
 You can use your unique login credendial or deviceId).

 ```
-12.Build your android application and install on your android device.
+12. Build your android application and install on your android device.

 __Test and verify PushNotification from AppHQ console__